 Do not overfill or top off the fuel tank and leave the watercraft in the sun.
 As temperature increases, fuel expands and may overflow.

-10. Reinstall fuel tank cap and fully tighten it clockwise.
+10. Reinstall fuel tank cap and tighten it clockwise until you hear a ratchet sound.

 Always wipe off any fuel spillage from the watercraft.